 When using a standard magnetic separation rack, often you will experience a decrease in bead and biomolecule yield when scaling up your production process.
 This causes the scaled up process to be less economically efficient than it could be with yields commensurate to your original production.

-This post is about biomagnetic separation with a magnetic separation rack, and how to scale-up this process.
 If you are interested in this topic, download our free ebook The Basic Guide to Scale-up Biomagnetic Separation Processes:

 Why does yield decrease when scaling up?